Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 where 0 instead of a driver slot number means "the primary Nextor controller".
 The segment number is required only when referring to a driver loaded in RAM.

-This tool is useful mainly to get the device and logical unit indexes, in order to supply them as parameters to the MAPDRV tool.
+This tool is useful mainly to get the device indexes, in order to supply them as parameters to the MAPDRV tool.

 #### 3.4.4.
 DRVINFO: the drive information tool

-The DRVINFO.COM utility, which is ran without parameters, displays information about all the available drive letters (those that are not unmapped).
-The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version, and device number, for Nextor device-based drivers; relative unit for MSX-DOS and Nextor drive-based drivers).
+The DRVINFO.COM utility, which is run without parameters, displays information about all the available drive letters (those that are not unmapped).
+The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version, and device number, for Nextor drivers; relative unit for MSX-DOS drivers).
 MSX-DOS drivers are identified as "Legacy driver".

 #### 3.4.5.
 LOCK: the drive lock and unlock tool